rockdonald2/GasPriceMonitorization/README.md

 ## Steps to setup dockerized environment

 1. Pull GH repo to local FS,
+2. Create .env file in notebooks dir [as schema below](#env-schema),
-2. Run `bash index.sh` in project's root directory,
+3. Run `bash index.sh` in project's root directory,
-3. Wait for it to complete,
+4. Wait for it to complete,
-4. You have a dockerized dashboard application with 3 services: Jupyter, Grafana and InfluxDB at ports `8888` & `3000` & `8086` respectively.
+5. You have a dockerized dashboard application with 3 services: Jupyter, Grafana and InfluxDB at ports `8888` & `3000` & `8086` respectively.

 **Note**: this won't contain the created dashboard's model, only periodically pulls data from an external server and puts into an InfluxDB bucket. _Data source is [peco-online](https://www.peco-online.ro/)_.